Kartikrast/Kartikrast/README.md

 - 🌱 I’m currently learning Full Stack Data Science
 - 📫 How to reach me - kartik.keyrast@gmail.com
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: I think we are all living in a stimulation.
+- ⚡ Fun fact: I think we are all living in a simulation.

 <!---
 Kartikrast/Kartikrast is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.